Navigate this page

 How will the safety of people seeking asylum and the community be maintained?

-On arrival, all individuals are given an induction and guidance about the local community and what is expected of them while they are staying in Somerset.
+On arrival, ClearSprings will give all individuals an induction about the local community and what is expected of them while they are staying in Somerset.

-The police will deal with any reports or concerns, as they would normally.
+The police will respond to any reports or concerns, as they would normally.
 The police have spoken to other areas who have accommodated people seeking asylum and the feedback suggests there have been low levels of concern during their stay.

 If you have a crime to report, please contact the police in the usual ways by either calling 101 or using their online crime reporting form.
 As always, if you or someone else is in immediate danger or if the crime is happening right now then call 999.